 Minimum credit scores for loans with less than 25 percent down are 680 if your DTI is 36 percent or lower, and 700 if it’s between 36 and 45 percent.Verify your new rate

 FHA mortgages are insured by the federal government, but underwritten and funded by private mortgage lenders.

 This program requires a 1.75 percent upfront premium (which can be added to the mortgage amount) and an annual mortgage premium (0.85 percent for most loans).

-FHA mortgage amounts are subject to limits established by the federal government.
-For a single family home, limits range between $275,665 and $636,150, depending on local housing costs.
+amounts are subject to limits established by the federal government.
+For a single family home, limits range between $ and $, depending on local housing costs.